BenShutt/WesthillSolutionsTask/WSL-README.md

 ## Challenges

 - Undoubtedly, the primary challenge is that the (camera read) text results are returned as single lines whereas a valid MRZ has multiple.
 My solution was to group the lines based on character count and send them through the parser (in an efficient-ish way such as assuming correct order).
 I _strongly_ suspect there is a better way and would, given more time, investigate that
+- When reading a passport, it might accept the first, say, 36 characters instead of 44 because that would be valid.
+This could be sorted using the document type prefix but that was not part of the criteria for this task
 - The [recognitionLevel](https://developer.apple.com/documentation/vision/vnrecognizetextrequest/recognitionlevel) needed to be `.accurate`, perhaps there is a way to make it work faster

 ### Less Important